Skip to content

 Making Async Requests

-To send asynchronous HTTP requests, use the AsyncClient:
+To send asynchronous requests, use the AsyncClient within an async function.

 async with tls_requests.AsyncClient() as client: